pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

 Over a strong 1♣, X = color, 1♦ = Rank, and 1N = shape is usual.

 Advancer will assume that the two suited bids show length in the advancer's short suits and bid the best of those.
-Interventor can correct if this is wrong.
+Intervenor can correct if this is wrong.

 Dealing with the artificial bids showing two indefinite suits is difficult.